Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 Local users can still connect via the local passwords if they have one.

-Note that [Shibboleth] is an extension of Saml, so the [module Shibboleth] will be deprecated soon, once some missing features will be implemented in this module.
+Note that [Shibboleth] is an extension of Saml, so the [module Shibboleth] is deprecated, since all its features are implemented in this module.

 Installation